Foolish Operation’s vision is about people of all generations discovering and creating new dance experiences together.

 Julie Lebel is a Vancouver based choreographer invested in community engaged dance and in interactions between public space and community.
 She graduated from UQAM with a bachelor degree in Dance in 1998 and is based in Vancouver since 2005.
 Her choreography is shown across Canada in city centres and rural contexts, with dance, theatre and multi-disciplinary presenters, festivals and museums.
 Julie’s current touring projects are:

 At the core of her practice, Julie facilitates the Foolish Operations Ensemble/Dancing the Parenting, an ongoing practice for parents dancing and performing with their young children.
 This project benefits from the ongoing support from The Vancouver Park Board in the form of a permanent residency since 2010, which allows for weekly practices from September to June every year.
+As a bilingual project, it is also supported by the Department of Canadian Heritage to allow francophone and anglophone families to collaborate and exchange.
+We are also deeply grateful for the support of the City of Vancouver Cultural Office who were first to recognize the value of this work and support it financially, since 2016.

 Her mentors are Karen Jamieson – Vancouver (embodied facilitation and Energy Body practice, since 2012) and Patricia Reedy (Luna Dance Institute, CA, for her expertise in early years relationship based dance curriculum, since 2014).